schmir/bbfreeze/README.txt

 ======================================================================
 bbfreeze creates standalone executables from python scripts.
-It's similar in purpose to the well known py2exe_ for windows, py2app_ for OS X, PyInstaller_ and cx_Freeze_ (in fact it includes some bits from cx_Freeze and PyInstaller.
+It's similar in purpose to the well known py2exe_ for windows, py2app_ for OS X, PyInstaller_ and cx_Freeze_ (in fact ancient versions were based on cx_Freeze.
 And it uses the modulegraph_ package, which is also used by py2app).

 It has the following features: